grading4learning/workbook/index.md

 # About this Workbook

-> This workbook is designed for the [Tapia 2021 Workshop](https://grading4learning.github.io) facilitated by Sarah M Brown and Victoria Chávez.
+> This workbook is designed for the [Tapia 2021 "Centering Learning and Equity in Assessment" Workshop](https://grading4learning.github.io) facilitated by Sarah M Brown and Victoria Chávez.
 If you did not attend the workshop, this workbook can still provide resources and guidance on equitable assessment!

 If you prefer, [download a pdf](https://grading4learning.github.io/workbook/workbook.pdf)